dlaurie/M-Tx/README.md

 "GNU System" means any system on which standard GNU utilities such as "bash" and "make" is available.
 Typical GNU systems are

-(a) Linux
+- Linux
-(b) Windows with the Cygwin package installed
+- Windows with the Cygwin package installed
-(c) other systems on which an appropriate package has been installed.

 You do not need a GNU system to use M-Tx, but it is easier to make the executable on a GNU system.

 If your system has GNU Make, simply type

     make

 Otherwise, type

     fpc -B -So prepmx

 to make the executable.